jmiba/zotero-redisearch-rag/README.md

 - Answers must be grounded in retrieved context.
 - If context is insufficient, the response says it does not know.
-- Citations include doc_id and page ranges.
+- Citations point to the exact chunk (or Zotero when note preference is off).